geological-survey-of-queensland/gsq-lodgement-portal/README.md

 ## Purpose of this document

-Provide a specification for the new GSQ Lodgement Portal that:
+Provide a specification for the  GSQ Lodgement Portal that:
 * Accurately defines the business requirements
 * Is a key input to software design for a software developer